LuiseFreese/blog/why-I-blog-or-why-sharing-IS-caring.md

 ### Solidifying my knowledge

-If we need to explain something you know to someone else, we will likely try to find examples, analogies, and metaphors that our audience will find relatable, which will increase their understanding.
+If we need to explain something we know to someone else, we will likely try to find examples, analogies, and metaphors that our audience will find relatable, which will increase their understanding.
 The same happens when we blog about a solution or write a how-to guide or elaborate on thoughts regarding a product or a specific behavior.
 We need to slow down our thinking and try to see our topic with different eyes.
 Changing the perspective will enable us to see the whole picture and will complement what we already know.
 It will allow us to flip sides and perceive our knowledge from a new view.
 And it will force us to get familiar with the 'hows' and the 'whys' of best practices or different approaches as we will need to explain everything in detail.
 This applies even more when we want to write bias- and assumption-free, beginner-friendly content.

 > Blogging helps me solidifying my knowledge and broadening my view.

 ### Exploring new areas

-Sometimes, we write about what we already know and about topics we want or need to explore.
-The fact that we need to understand the nitty-gritty details leads to discovering more and more levels- and very often, we will be surprised that the post took more time to write, covers this topic in more depth, and that we learned so much by writing it.
-Of course, if we happily jump into a new rabbit hole, we can't know how deep this is and how much time and effort it will take to understand it.
-Perhaps we will notice half-way that our previous assumptions, where this post will lead to, were partially or entirely wrong, or we will learn how our freshly gained knowledge connects to and relates with the things we already know.
+Sometimes, we write about what we already know, but verz often, we write about topics we want or need to explore.
+The fact that we need to understand the nitty-gritty details leads to discovering more and more levels- and very often, we will be surprised that the post took us more time to write, covers this topic in more depth, and that we learned so much by writing it.
+Of course, if we happily jump into a new rabbit hole, we can't know how deep this is and how much time and effort it will take us to understand it.
+Perhaps we will notice half-way through, that our previous assumptions, where this post will lead to, were partially or entirely wrong, or we will learn how our freshly gained knowledge connects to and relates with the things we already know.
 This is very rewarding for me: not only learning facts but also connecting the dots and making sense of subjects that I didn't (fully) understand before.
-As the world (and tech) gets more complex, it's essential to understand the impacts of new features, changes in licensing, product launches, etc.
+As the world (and tech) gets more and more complex, it's essential to understand the impacts of new features, changes in licensing, product launches, etc.

 > Writing blog posts makes me more comfortable and more sustainably understand new things and connecting them with my existing knowledge

 ### Extending comfort zone

 But there is another aspect of writing what we know or what we want to explore.
-It is about being open to our learning journey and finding joy in being a #LearnItAll.
+It is about being open about our learning journey and finding joy in being a #LearnItAll.
 I don't think that stepping outside of our comfort zones (and then returning to it) is something we should look for.
 I instead aim to *extend* my comfort zone so that once I managed to do the thing outside of my comfort zone, my comfort zone (and me within) grows.

 > Being a content creator allows me to grow both personally and professionally while sharing my passion with the community

 ### Reuseability /Repurposeability

-Once I wrote a blog post, I can repurpose the gained/solidified knowledge easily: I can give sessions, workshops, talks about it, participate with my perspective in panel discussions or TweetJams or interviews, and do not need to limit myself to the fact that this is a one-time-publishing event.
+Once I wrote a blog post, I can repurpose the gained/solidified knowledge easily: I can give sessions, workshops, talks about it, participate with my perspective in panel discussions, TweetJams, or interviews, and do not need to limit myself to the fact that this is a one-time-publishing event.
 Reusing my content makes me aware of how much I already know and what is still not addressed to everyone.
 As we know, new people start every day, and we overestimate a lot of what people know.
 Therefore, it's a good idea to reuse what we already published because it will expose us to new audiences and help them find their way into this community and pay it forward as well.

 ### (so called) Soft Skills